Eupeodes corollae: Technical description

 Wing length 5-8·25 mm.
 Male abdomen with pre-genital segment very large and conspicuous.
 Genitalia large.
 Yellow spots reach the side margin of tergites 3 and 4.Scutellum mainly yellow-haired.
 Female frons with white dust spots and junction between black ground colour and yellow spots straight.

 Distribution

+The species is distributed in Afghanistan, Africa (as a whole), Bhutan, China, Japan, Pakistan, Europe (as a whole) and India.
+In India, the species is primarily distributed in the northern and north-eastern part of the country, comprising Assam, Arunachal Pradesh, Chhattisgarh, Himachal Pradesh, Jammu & Kashmir, Meghalaya, Punjab, Uttarakhand, Odisha, and WestBengal.
 Palaearctic Range: from Fennoscandia South to Iberia, to the Mediterranean basin.
 Coastal States of Africa down to South Africa.
 Ireland East into European Russia, Russian Far East, Siberia, to the Pacific coast and Japan.
 China, Formosa.